Skip to main content

 What to Do When the Big Three Improve (Over 5%)

-• Introduce new tasks that challenge specific cognitive demands
+• Introduce new tasks that specifically target the cognitive demands you’re focusing on.

-• Increase task intensity and duration to push adaptation further
+• Increase the intensity and duration of current tasks to drive further adaptation.

 What to Do When There’s Little or No Improvement (Under 5%)

-• Reuse the current tasks to give the athlete another chance to meet the challenge
+• Reuse the current tasks to give the athlete another opportunity to meet the challenge.

-• Applying specialized training modes to create a more targeted challenge
+• Applying specialized training modes to create a more targeted cognitive load

 Did this answer your question?